 Attention Deficit Hyperactivity Disorder (ADHD)

-Attention deficit hyperactivity disorder (ADHD) is a developmental disorder characterised by three main behaviours: hyperactivity, inattention, and impulsivity.
+Attention deficit hyperactivity disorder (ADHD) is a condition characterised by three main behaviours: hyperactivity, inattention, and impulsivity.
 These behaviours are common in children but it is the extent and the impact they have on a child's day-to-day functioning that may suggest the presence of ADHD.
 It is generally agreed that ADHD can be broken down into three main subcategories:

 ADHD – Combined type